Britain's Johnson in self-isolation; has no virus symptoms

 In this handout photo provided by UK Parliament, Britain's Prime Minister Boris Johnson speaks during Prime Minister's Questions in the House of Commons in London, Wednesday, Nov.
 11, 2020.
 (Jessica Taylor/UK Parliament via AP)

+Johnson “is well and does not have any symptoms of COVID-19,” it added.

-Johnson met with a small group of lawmakers for about half an hour on Thursday, including one who subsequently developed coronavirus symptoms and tested positive.
+Johnson met with a small group of lawmakers for about a half-hour on Thursday, including one who subsequently developed coronavirus symptoms and tested positive.

+He was notified by the National Health Service’s Test and Trace system Sunday and told he should self-isolate because of factors including the length of the meeting.

 In April, Johnson was hospitalized in intensive care after contracting the coronavirus.